Wentworth Smith: Life

 Wentworth Smith, the son of one William Smith, was born in early March 1571 and baptized on 9 March 1571 at St James Garlickhythe, a parish church in the City of London.
-He married Agnes Gymber on 29 September 1594 in St Thomas the Apostle, another parish church in the city.
+He married Agnes Gymber on 29 September 1594 in St Thomas the Apostle, another parish church in the city, destroyed in the Great Fire of London.
 At this time he was employed as a scrivener, an occupation with which he continued to be identified as late as the death of his son in 1614.

 Smith's first wife died in 1602 and he married Mary Poteman in Whitechapel on 16 May 1607.
 His children Katherine and Wentworth were baptized in 1607 and 1610, respectively; the younger Wentworth died in 1614, but it is not known when Smith himself died, or even if he was still living at the time of his son's death.

 Career as a playwright

 That Wentworth Smith is known as a writer is due entirely to the presence of his name in the account book of Philip Henslowe.
-Between April 1601 and March 1603, Smith produced fifteen plays acted by the playing companies of Admiral's Men and Worcester's Men at Henslowe's Rose Theater, some singly but most in partnership with other playwrights who also wrote for Henslowe.
+Between April 1601 and March 1603, Smith produced fifteen plays acted by the playing companies of Admiral's Men and Worcester's Men at Henslowe's Rose Theatre, some singly but most in partnership with other playwrights who also wrote for Henslowe.
 None of the works in which he had a hand is extant.

 The last certain notice linking Smith to his dramatic profession is from 6 June 1605, when with one Elizabeth Lewes he witnessed the will of his dramatic collaborator William Haughton.
 He may have continued writing plays, though as Henslowe ceased recording the names of his writers after 1603 this cannot be confirmed.